-There have been some small studies of the potential effects of acupuncture on bone building cells and sex hormone levels but its benefits on bone health are unproven.
+There have been some small studies of the potential effects of acupuncture on bone-building cells and sex hormone levels but its benefits to bone health are unproven.

-If you use a private acupuncturist check they are registered with the British Acupuncture Council or another recognised professional body.
-The British Acupuncture Council represent the largest group of practitioners and hold a nation-wide register.
-At present, the practice of acupuncture is not regulated by law however, there are proposals for both acupuncture to have this status in the near future.
+If you use a private acupuncturist, check they are registered with the British Acupuncture Council or another recognised professional body.
+The British Acupuncture Council represents the largest group of practitioners and holds a nationwide register.
+At present, the practice of acupuncture is not regulated by law, however, there are proposals for acupuncture to have this status in the near future.

 Can extra vitamins and minerals and nutritional supplements improve my bone health?

-There are several alternative strontium salts which can be sold over-the-counter as a nutritional supplement, however there is a lack of available information about the possible side effects, long-term safety or effects of on bone.
-There is no evidence that this type of supplement will provide the same benefits as the licensed osteoporosis drug treatment strontium ranelate.
-It’s unclear whether strontium citrate may also, artificially increase bone density scan results making them less reliable and needing careful interpretation.
+There are several alternative strontium salts which can be sold over the counter as a nutritional supplement, however, there is a lack of available information about the possible side effects, long-term safety or effects on bone.
+There is no evidence that this type of supplement will provide the same benefits as the licensed osteoporosis drug treatment, strontium ranelate.
+It’s unclear whether strontium citrate may also artificially increase bone density scan results, making them less reliable and needing careful interpretation.
 You might want to say if and for how long you have been taking strontium citrate if you have a bone density scan.